-Physical Quantity Standard Unit Definition Length Meter Length of path traveled by light in an interval of 1/299,792,458 seconds Mass Kilogram Mass of a platinum-iridium cylinder kept in the International Bureau of Weights and Measures, Sevres, Paris Time Second 9.192631770×10^9 cycles of radiation from vaporized cesium 133 (an accuracy of 1 in 10^{12} or one second in 36,000 years) Temperature Degrees Temperature difference between absolute zero Kelvin and the triple point of water is defined as 273.16 K Current Amphere One ampere is the current flowing through two infinitely long parallel conductors of negligible cross section placed 1 meter apart in vacuum and producing a force of 2×10^{-7} newtons per meter length of conductor Luminous intensity Candela One candela is the luminous intensity in a given direction from a source emitting monochromatic radiation at a frequency of 540 terahertz (Hz \times 10 12) and with a radiant density in that direction of 1.4641 mW/steradian (1 steradian is the solid angle, which, having its vertex at the centre of a sphere, cuts off an area of the sphere surface equal to that of a square with sides of length equal to the sphere radius) Matter Mole Number of atoms in a 0.012-kg mass of carbon 12 use than Imperial units.
+Physical Quantity Standard Unit Definition Length Meter The length of path traveled by light in an interval of 1/299,792,458 s Mass Kilogram The mass of a platinum-iridium cylinder kept in the International Bureau of Weights and Measures, Sevres, Paris Time Second 9.192631770×10^9 cycles of radiation from vaporized caesium 133 (an accuracy of 1 in 10^{12} or 1 s in 36,000 years) Temperature Degrees The temperature difference between absolute zero Kelvin and the triple point of water is defined as 273.16 K. Current Ampere One ampere is the current flowing through two infinitely long parallel conductors of negligible cross section placed 1 m apart in vacuum and producing a force of 2×10^{-7} N per meter length of conductor Luminous intensity Candela One candela is the luminous intensity in a given direction from a source emitting monochromatic radiation at a frequency of 540 THz (Hz \times 10 12) and with a radiant density in that direction of 1.4641 mW/steradian (1 steradian is the solid angle which, having its vertex at the center of a sphere, cuts off an area of the sphere surface equal to that of a square with sides of length equal to the sphere radius) Matter Mole The number of atoms in a 0.012 kg mass of carbon 12 meter and its centimeter and millimeter subdivisions for measuring length.
+All multiples and subdivisions of basic metric units are related to the base by factors of 10 and such units are therefore much easier to use than Imperial units.
 However, in the case of derived units such as velocity, the number of alternative ways in which these can be expressed in the metric system can lead to confusion.